danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 ## Other Discrete Prompt Generation Methods:
 - **Reinforcement learning (RL):** Methods like RLPrompt (Deng et al. 2022) and TEMPERA (Zhang et al. 2023) train an RL agent to generate prompts by interacting with the LLM.
 They require access to model internals like output probabilities.
 - **Enumeration:** Methods like PromptSource (Bach et al. 2022) and APE (Zhou et al. 2022) generate a large set of prompt candidates via techniques like sampling and then select the best.
-They focus on exploration but can be inefficient.
+Higher variance algorithm.
 - **Revision:** Approaches like GRIPS (Prasad et al. 2022) and AutoPrompt (Shin et al. 2020) iterate on an initial prompt by fixing incorrect predictions.
-They emphasize local search so can get stuck in local optima.
+Higher bias algorithm.
 - **Editing:** Methods like Instruction Tuning (Prasad et al. 2022) edit the words in a prompt to improve it.
-They also focus on local improvements.
+These also focus on local improvements.

 ## Evolutionary Algorithms:
 Evolutionary Algorithms (EAs) are a family of optimization algorithms inspired by the process of natural evolution.
 These algorithms are heuristics used to find approximate solutions to optimization and search problems.
 There are many different types and subtypes of EAs including but not limited to: